symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

 Then, on **March 16th, 2021** the **Symbol blockchain was launched**.

-After the launch, **all accounts that held at least 2 XEMs at the snapshot can still reclaim an equal amount of XYMs**, to be transferred to a |codename| account.
+After the launch, **all accounts that held at least 2 XEMs at the snapshot can still reclaim an equal amount of XYM**, to be transferred to a |codename| account.

 This process is called the **Opt-in**, and will be **open for 6 years after the launch**.